Occupation (2018 film)

 Occupation is a 2018 Australian science fiction action film, directed and written by Luke Sparke, with additional dialogue by Felix Williamson.
 The film was produced by Carly and Carmel Imrie, of SparkeFilms.

 In February 2018, Saban Entertainment acquired rights to the film in the North American region.
 Pinnacle Film is responsible for the film's release in Australia and New Zealand.
 A sequel, Occupation: Rainfall, was released in 2020.

 Plot

-A group of Australians form a resistance army after their small Australian country town is enslaved by an extraterrestrial force.
+A group of Australians form a resistance force after their small Australian country town is enslaved and occupied by an extraterrestrial force.
 Together they form the human rebellion in a battle for the survival of their group.
 They progressively find more members to join and form a small community in the Australian bush.
-Finally, they team up with the remnants of the Australian Army for the final conflict that will have a drastic impact on not only them but the whole world.
+Finally, they team up with the Australian Army from the Australian Defence Force remnant for the final conflict that will have a drastic impact on not only humanity itself but the whole planet Earth.